exclaMachine/PunctuatorsGame/README.md

 - Have one player type in a sentence
 - Have the other character shoot with different heroes to add in the missing punctuation.
+- For 'Do Wordplay' words can be manipulated by the rivals of The Punctuators.
 - Master Asterisk has a special ability: If a word has an asterisk following it then he can create a footnote of its definition.

 ## The characters: